Top 10 Spring Boot Features Every Developer Should Know

 5. Spring Boot DevTools

-The DevTools module boosts developer productivity by enabling features like automatic restarts and live reloads during development.
+It boosts developer productivity.
+It enables features like automatic restarts and live reloads during development.

 Add DevTools to your project: